-When the Teijin Group first opened its Dutch office, it was looking to expand the company’s global market prominence in aramid fibres, by taking over the Dutch company Accordis.
+When the Teijin Group first opened its Dutch office, it was looking to expand the company’s global market prominence in aramid fibres by taking over the Dutch company Accordis.
 A former subsidiary of AkzoNobel, Accordis was already a leading producer of these ultra-strong and versatile synthetic fibres, and with Twaron® it possessed a strong international brand name.

 “The Netherlands – and specifically the Amsterdam Metropolitan Area – has a lot of advantages for us,” continues Aoyagi.
 “Not only because the focus of our business is concentrated here, but also because of its attractive investment climate.
 Tax conditions for companies are favourable, and there are tax treaties with all our major trading partners.
-In addition, there are daily direct flights from Amsterdam Airport Schiphol to Tokyo and Osaka.
-You can get to practically any European destination and back in a single day.
+In addition, there are daily direct flights from Amsterdam Airport Schiphol to Tokyo and Osaka, and you can get to practically any European destination and back in a single day.
 Another advantage is the network of business service providers, which are used to working for foreign clients, and which have a good knowledge of Dutch and European laws and regulations.”